dhall-lang/dhall-lang/standard/record.md

 { x = { y = a, z = b } }
 ```

-Additionally, the language supports *record-like* syntax for updating a record
+Additionally, the language supports syntax for updating a field nested within a
-using the `with` keyword, like this:
+record using the `with` keyword, like this:

 ```dhall
 record with x.y.z = a